-Make a well in the middle and pour in the milk, egg, and slightly cooled melted butter.
-Use a fork to break up the egg first, then slowly mix the liquid ingredients into the dry ingredients to form a batter.
-Stop mixing once the dry ingredients are combined.
+Make a well in the middle and pour in the milk, egg, slightly cooled melted butter, and vanilla.
+Use a fork to break up the egg first, then slowly mix it with the liquid ingredients.
+Then, combine with the dry ingredients, mixing from the outside of the bowl in.
+Stop mixing when there's no visible flour left.

 Wait 5 minutes